dallar-project/paperwallet/README.md

 Copy the Key displayed on the screen and paste it into notepad, or if you're the competent kind of computer whiz that you are, just leave it on the clipboard.

-**2)** Now that we have pasted (or simply held onto) your private key, we need to open the QR Code Generator we downloaded and installed earlier.
+**2)** Now that we have pasted (or simply held onto) your private key into notepad, we need to open the QR Code Generator we downloaded and installed earlier.

 **3)** After it opens you want to find in the top of the UI, a "Generate Mode On" function.
-Click that, and then copy the private address back out of notepad and paste (or just paste, you brainchild you) the Private Key in the "QR Code Text" field.
-This will preset to you a QR Code on the screen - how nifty, huh!
+Click that, and then copy the private address out of notepad and paste (or just paste, you brainchild you) the Private Key in the "QR Code Text" field.
+This will present to you a QR Code on the screen like some form of black magic.

-**4)** Back up the top of the UI on the toolbar, you will find a "save as" button.
+**4a)** Back up the top of the UI on the toolbar, you will find a "save as" button.
 Click it.
 Do it.
 Save that where you won't lose it - we want to delete this file once we've finished with it (or back it up to a secure, offline location)

+**b)** Repeat steps 3 & 4a for your public key

-**5)** Make your way to your favourite photo editing application such as the trusty Windows Paint, and cut / paste your newly discovered QR Code into one of the White spaces in any of the templates provided to you, free of fuck's given, in the git repo.
+**5)** Make your way to your favourite photo editing application such as the trusty Windows Paint, and cut / paste your newly discovered QR Code into the corresponding White spaces in any of the templates provided to you, free of fuck's given, in the git repo.

 **6)** Now it's time for your to print your shiny new beast of a DAL.
 While in your editing software, click print, and **make sure your page format is set to landscape**, then beam it up, Scotty.